singlestore-labs/singlestore-hasura-connector/README.md

 ## Features

-Below, you'll find a matrix of all supported features for the SingleStore connector:
+The following matrix lists the features supported by the Hasura SingleStore connector:

 | Feature                         | Supported | Notes |
 | ------------------------------- | --------- | ----- |